Best Women's Ski Jackets of 2024/25

 What we didn’t like: expensive, powder skirt not removable

-Like the older Sentinel AR, the updated Sentinel is a three-layer GORE-TEX hardshell with a light flannel backer inside for added insulation.
+The Sentinel is a three-layer GORE-TEX hardshell with a light flannel backer inside for added insulation.
 The flannel backer is thin but noticeable, making this shell ideal for resort use when that bit of extra warmth makes a difference on cold chairlifts.
+The GORE-TEX membrane used is the latest ePE model, which means there are no PFAS forever chemicals in the waterproofing membrane of this shell.

 The design of the Sentinel is streamlined and functional.
 There are two hand pockets and a pass pocket on the arm, all of which have watertight zippers.
 Additionally, there is a small zippered chest pocket and a mesh stash pocket on the inside of the jacket.
 The Sentinel also has a powder skirt and drawcord at the hem, a helmet compatible hood, Velcro-adjustable cuffs, and underarm zips for venting.
 The Sentinel jacket also has integrated snaps that attach to the Sentinel pants.

 We’ve found the Sentinel to fit true to size.
-The 2023 version has a somewhat roomy fit that leaves room for layers underneath without being too baggy.
-It has a generous fit and longer hem than the previous Sentinel AR, but the torso length is not quite as long as the Sentinel LT.
+It has a somewhat roomy fit that leaves room for layers underneath without being too baggy.
 This fit hits a sweet spot, making it versatile and comfortable.
 Overall, Arcteryx hit a home run with this style.
 We love the fit and color offerings.

-We tested the newest version of the Sentinel over dozens of days at the resort this season, in addition to dozens of days over two seasons in the previous model.
-It is the most wind and waterproof jacket of any in our test.
+We tested the newest version of the Sentinel over dozens of days at the resort this season and on multiple backcountry ski tours, in addition to dozens of days over two seasons in the previous model.
+It is the most wind and waterproof jacket of any in our test (arguably tied with the Norrona Lofoten jacket).
 It is a brick wall even against howling sub-zero winds in the alpine.
 On storm days riding the chairlift with wet and heavy snow on the verge of rain, the jacket kept us completely dry.

 Arc’teryx is known for exceptional durability, and the Sentinel seems to align with that.
 The face fabric is thick and tough.
-After the use we’ve put it through, it still looks as good as new (minus a tiny hot sauce stain!).
+With dozens of days and multiple seasons of uses in all sorts of conditions, we can say the Sentinel jacket is very durable.
+After multiple seasons of consistent use, we have yet to encounter a single issue (durability or otherwise) with this jacket.
+After the use we’ve put it through, it still looks as good as new (minus a tiny hot sauce stain from a pre-ski breakfast burrito!).

 We also love that Arc’teryx is taking more steps toward sustainable business practices.
-The Sentinel is Fair Trade Certified for more ethical manufacturing.
+The entire Sentinel line for the 24/25 season now uses the newest GORE-TEX ePE membrane, which is free of PFAS forever chemicals.
+The Sentinel jacket is also Fair Trade Certified for more ethical manufacturing.
 Plus, the company has a helpful repair program where you can send in gear for repairs (sometimes under warranty, sometimes for a nominal fee) to keep it in use for as long as possible.

 There’s only one thing we think could be improved with the fit of this jacket: It could use a slightly wider and roomier collar for layering underneath.
 Overall, it’s very comfortable, but a couple of other shells we tested had a roomier collar, and we appreciate that design.